TylorS/typed/apps/website/content/guides/ui-dom.md

 Prerequisites: [Component](/explore/ui-component), [template bindings](/explore/template-element-bindings), and [mounting DOM output](/explore/mounting-dom-output).
 Applications normally use a UI family's host argument.
 Library authors use these helpers when implementing a new public host.

-## Types
+<span id="types"></span>

-`Dom/Types` defines `HostOptions<Element>`, `HostProps<Element>`, `HostRenderer`, and `HostOverride`.
-Options carry caller `props`, refs, and typed event handlers.
-Host props cover template attributes and element-specific bindings; `HostPropsForTag`, `OptionsForTag`, and `HostRendererForTag` specialize by tag name.
-These types describe what can reach a host, not a runtime schema validating arbitrary data.
+## Put the complete props on the host element

-A custom host receives the already-composed props and content. `HostResult` accepts an Fx or Effect of RenderEvent.
-Unlike a general component, this host boundary does not accept an arbitrary string as its final result: it represents actual rendered host output. `HostComponent<Inputs>` retains renderable error/service channels and adds Scope and RenderTemplate.
+A custom host receives composed props and content.
+Return rendered host output using `html`, and spread all props on the element that owns the interaction.

 ```ts
 import { Effect } from "effect";